laurakond/Artly/README.md

   - The page acts as the main content container incorporating multiple features (components) that are discussed further along in full detail.
 - Each artwork listing provides the most essential information, and can be clicked to access more information about the artwork.
 - Infinite scrolling has been implemented to ensure that the list is refreshed and loads more artworks as the user scrolls down the list.
-- The user can see a list of top selling profiles, and search/filter functionality that allows them to search and filter the list view based on the following criteria:
+- The user can see a list of top-selling profiles, and search/filter functionality that allows them to search and filter the list view based on the following criteria:

   - Search bar for artworks, artist name, username
   - Filter by Artwork style